hrzyusoff/hrzyusoffsite/README.md

-# Default starter for Gridsome

-This is the project you get when you run `gridsome create new-project`.

-### 1. Install Gridsome CLI tool if you don't have

-`npm install --global @gridsome/cli`

-### 2. Create a Gridsome project

-1. `gridsome create my-gridsome-site` to install default starter
-2. `cd my-gridsome-site` to open the folder
+### About this repo

+This is just my personal website created using Gridsome, static page generator for Vue and deployed to Netlify.

+### Want to playaround ?

+1. Fork this repo
+2. If you haven't install gridsome, do `yarn global add @gridsome/cli`
+3. `cd hrzyusoffsite` do `yarn install`
-3. `gridsome develop` to start a local dev server at `http://localhost:8080`
+4. `gridsome develop` to start a local dev server at `http://localhost:8080`
-4. Happy coding 🎉🙌
+5. Tahniah !
+Selamat mencuba 🥂